nissymori/JAX-CORL/README.md

         agent = update_critic(batch)
       return agent
 ```
 We measured the training time and first jit time for different `n_updates`.
 See the figures below.
+The GPU we used was GeForce GTX 1080 Ti x4

 # See also